NetickNetworking/NetickEOSTransport/README.md

 # Netick EOS Transport

-A transport integration for [Netick](https://github.com/NetickNetworking/NetickForUnity) that enables networking through Epic Online Services (EOS) relay servers and lobbies.
+A Netick transport for Epic Online Services (EOS) featuring support for relays and lobbies.
+Built on [EOS Plugin for Unity](https://github.com/EOS-Contrib/eos_plugin_for_unity_upm) - refer to its documentation to integrate additional EOS services.

 ## Features